Greetings from Kentucky, the Home of Fast Horses and Beautiful Women!

 My name is Amy Fennel, and I am asking for your vote in this year's AANP Election.
-I would be honored to serve you on our Nomination Council, helping to identify, encourage, and empower fellow NPs who are also qualified, interested, and willing to serve our organization.
+I would be honored to serve you on our Nomination Council, helping to identify, encourage, and empower fellow NPs who are also qualified, interested, and willing to serve.

-"It is our choices that show what we truly are, far more than our abilities." - J. K. Rowling
+"It is our choices, that show who we truly are, far more than our abilities." - J. K. Rowling

-I have chosen to run for AANP office, and now I am asking you to choose me as your candidate for Nomination Council.
-Vote Amy Fennel and help me, help you!
+My choice is to run for office, and I need your help.
+Vote Amy Fennel for AANP Nomination Council 2020 and help me, help you!

 I believe the biggest challenge we continue to face is formal recognition of the Nurse Practitioner role.
 We are nurses, most well experienced in that capacity, who wanted and were willing to expand and advance our role in healthcare.
 In order to do this, we increased our knowledge base, obtaining Master's and Doctorate degrees in nursing and healthcare.
 Research continues to show that we are proven providers of quality healthcare.
 Not only are we completely capable, but we are also willing to meet our patients' needs, particularly in rural and underserved areas.
 While I believe that many of our colleagues have come to appreciate and respect what we do as part of the healthcare team; we also know that, unfortunately, there are many who still do not seem to understand us.
 In Kentucky, we continue to strive for full practice authority, but also continue to be encumbered by unnecessary rules and regulations.
 We have been publicly criticized by physicians as well as legislators.
 I was very glad to see the AANP Initiative for reporting negative criticism and treatment of Nurse Practitioners.
 I also feel that AANP is a tremendous resource and ally toward full practice authority initiatives.